Newcastle Australia Information

 Population

 The metropolitan area of Newcastle spreads over several Local Government Areas.
-The estimated population of the City of Newcastle at June 2003 was 144,375 (Australian Bureau of Statistics), but its neighbour, the City of Lake Macquarie, was actually larger, with an estimated 189,150 residents as of June 2003 (ABS).
-The combined population of the Newcastle area at the 2001 census was 470,610, making it the sixth largest city in Australia.
+The estimated population of the City of Newcastle as of June 2024 was 176,860 (ABS), while its neighbour, the City of Lake Macquarie, had approximately 221,859 residents (2024).
+The Newcastle–Maitland Significant Urban Area had a combined population of approximately 534,033 (ABS, 2024), making it the seventh largest city in Australia.

 Geography